aaronparker/aaronparker.github.io/_posts/2008-04-04-access-based-enumeration-in-windows-server.md

   - Access-Based Enumeration
   - Windows-Server
 ---
 You remember [Access Based Enumeration](http://www.microsoft.com/windowsserver2003/techinfo/overview/abe.mspx) right?
-I&#8217;m often surprised by people who didn&#8217;t know this features exists, so here&#8217;s refresher.
+I'm often surprised by people who didn't know this features exists, so here's refresher.

 Access Based Enumeration is the add-on to Windows Server 2003 and included in Windows Server 2008 that controls the display of files and folders in remote shares based on user-rights.
 This is the tool that helps you create [dynamic Start Menus for Terminal Servers](http://stealthpuppy.com/terminal-server/building-dynamic-start-menus-with-access-based-enumeration) or turn a user home share view from this: